alex-2by2/Reminder-demo5/README.md

 # Master Reminder App

-A personal productivity app for reminders, habits, and more—now with better PWA support, search, offline caching, and improved onboarding.
+A personal productivity app for reminders, habits, and more

 ## 🚀 Getting Started
 Log in with Google or email/password and start adding reminders.

-## 📱 Upcoming Features (Planned)
-- Finance Module
-- Professional Features
-- Wellness Features
-- Lifestyle Features

-## License

-MIT